GoddessDianaPub/keda-azure-service_bus-key_vault/README.md

 - https://keda.sh/docs/2.10/concepts/authentication/#azure-key-vault-secrets
 - Register an app with AAD App registrations (you will use it with TriggerAuthentication)
 - I used "Keda-KeyVault-Access" registered application which will expire on 8/16/2025
+- Create an access policy for the registered app with: "Get, List, Recover" secret permissions
+- Service Bus Shared Access Policy needs to be of type Manage: https://keda.sh/docs/2.11/scalers/azure-service-bus/

 # Workload identity
 # Show the OIDC Issuer URL